Requirements for Psychologist licensure

 NOTE: This can be done via our secure payment system IF you have received your license number | PAY NOW

-- Once provisionally licensed, successfully passing the EPPP, and completion of post-doc requirements have been met, you may sit for an Oral interview.
+- Once provisionally licensed, successfully passing the EPPP, and completion of post-doc requirements have been met, applicants prior to July 3, 2020, may sit for an Oral interview.

 - Submit a Revised Statement of Intent as a Psychologist